Changing the way we understand and treat kidney disease

 Two of our KPMP investigators, Drs.
 Jonathan Himmelfarb and Laura Mariani, were featured in the March 2019 issue of Kidney News.

-Recently, several members of the KPMP team met with ontology experts from across the country to establish a collaborative ontology discussion forum, with the goal of promoting productive KPMP ontology development to support our envisioned use cases.
+Several members of the KPMP consortium met with ontology experts from across the country with the goal of promoting productive KPMP ontology development to support our envisioned use cases.